 American Bar Association Approved Paralegal Programs in Texas (Not-for-Profit)

 - Amarillo College (Amarillo)

 - Lamar State College-Port Arthur (Port Arthur)

 - Lee College (Baytown)

-- Lone Star College – North Harris (f/k/a North Harris College) (Houston)
+- Lone Star College – North Harris (formerly North Harris College) (Houston)

 - San Jacinto College (North, Houston)